 Below are some of the tasks a human resources team can automate.

 Employee onboarding encompasses a wide range of activities — posting job ads, collecting resumes, screening applicants, conducting interviews, performing background checks, negotiating salaries, educating new hires about company policies, and enrolling workers in company networks and health insurance.
 Throughout this process, HR teams must follow a mind-boggling number of rules to remain in compliance and protect their company from liability.

-Automation makes it easier to collect and organize documents, accept signatures, and follow legal guidelines about fair and equitable hiring practices.
+Automation makes it easier to collect and organize documents, accept electronic signatures, and follow legal guidelines about fair and equitable hiring practices.
 Even better, HR apps track KPIs so teams can better measure their performance in managing all of these processes.

 When employees leave a company, either due to termination, layoffs, or resignation, HR teams must follow similarly complex processes that lead to an efficient and secure exit.